andry-tino/book-programming-science/README.md

-# book-cellular-automata
+# book-programming-science
-A tutorial to develop a 2D Cellular Automaton in HTML, Javascript and CSS
+A collection of tutorials to learn how to use Programming with Science